Olde Towne East

 Rich In History

 While known for its architecture, there is no one distinct style that defines Olde Towne East.
-Its eclectic blend of architectural styles is a direct result of over a century of many different social and economic classes living in close proximity.
-The neighborhood has evolved over the years into a truly unique enclave of style-conscious architecture, with some homes literally right next door to each other constructed decades apart and in their own specific styles, modern to their times.
+Its eclectic blend of architectural styles directly results from over a century of many different social and economic classes living in close proximity.
+The neighborhood has evolved over the years into a unique enclave of style-conscious architecture, with some homes literally right next door to each other constructed decades apart and in their own specific styles, modern to their times.

 With more than 50 architectural styles resulting from its long, rich history, Olde Towne East is a true treasure of Ohio.